-Sakhalin Energy has carried out extensive and island-wide consultation in relation to the project for more than a decade, and as a consequence has built many strong relationships on the Island.
+Sakhalin Energy has carried out extensive and island-wide consultation in relation to the operational phase of the Sakhalin-2 project, and as a consequence has built many strong relationships on the Island.
 Consultation has also allowed Sakhalin Energy to identify and develop relations with a large number of different groups of stakeholders (see Section 3 and Appendix 4) as well as to develop appropriate mechanisms for engagement.